 Article 3(8) uses this collective term for convenience throughout the regulation.
 It does not create a separate set of obligations — each operator type has its own specific duties defined elsewhere in the Act.

-Determine your role with the Compliance Checker to understand which operator category applies to you.
+Determine your role with the Readiness Checker to understand which operator category applies to you.

 A notified body is an independent assessment organisation designated by an EU Member State to carry out third-party conformity assessments for high-risk AI systems.